 Concealed Weapons

+Each School Resource Officer (SRO) shall be armed with a firearm, notwithstanding any provision of local board policy, local school council policy, or memorandum of agreement.2

 Except for authorized law enforcement officials, including peace officers and police as provided in KRS 527.070 and KRS 527.020, no person may carry concealed weapons on NKCES property, unless the Executive Director grants an exception to an employee who has a compelling personal safety need.
 Such exceptions are at the sole discretion of the Executive Director.
 When an exception has been granted allowing a concealed weapon to be brought into the building during the normal workday, the Executive Director shall notify division directors.

 Employees who have obtained a license to carry a concealed weapon may store the weapon in their personal motor vehicle while on NKCES property, provided the unoccupied vehicle remains locked during the workday and the weapon is not removed from the vehicle without the Executive Director’s authorization.